How To Set Up a Home Arcade System

 Set up your very own home arcade system

-Sure, there’s plenty of arcade games available through services such as Xbox Live Arcade, the PlayStation Network, and the Apple AppStore but what about all those precious arcade games that fall through the gaps, never to be played again?
+Sure, there are plenty of arcade games available through services such as Xbox Live Arcade, the PlayStation Network, and the Apple AppStore but what about all those precious arcade games that fall through the gaps, never to be played again?
 This simple guide will provide you with the initial steps to get your own home arcade system up and running.

 1. Get yourself a dedicated arcade PC